Properties of using Fisher information gain for Bayesian design of experiments

 where

 is the $p \times p$ Fisher information matrix.
+That is, the expected FIG utility is the prior expectation of the trace of the Fisher information matrix where it is assumed that both the Fisher information, and the prior expectation of its trace, exists.

-The Fisher information matrix is available in closed form for many classes of model (e.g. generalised linear models) for which the corresponding posterior distribution (under any prior distribution) is not of known form.
-Approximating the expected FIG utility (the prior expectation of the trace of the Fisher information matrix) is a significantly simpler task than, for example, approximating the expected SIG or NSEL utilities.
+The Fisher information matrix is available in closed form for many classes of model (for example, generalised linear models) for which the corresponding posterior distribution (under any prior distribution) is not of known form.
+Therefore, approximating the expected FIG utility is a significantly simpler task than, for example, approximating the expected SIG or NSEL utilities.
 This represents a major advantage in the use of FIG over other utility functions.

-Furthermore, the expected FIG appears to parallel common objective functions for pseudo-Bayesian classical design criteria, e.g. D- and A-optimality \citep[e.g.][Chapter 10]{ADT2007}, where in each case, the objective function is given as the prior expectation of a scalar function of the Fisher information matrix.
+Furthermore, the expected FIG appears to parallel common objective functions for pseudo-Bayesian classical design criteria, e.g. D- and A-optimality \citep[see, for example,][Chapter 10]{ADT2007}, where in each case, the objective function is given as the prior expectation of a scalar function of the Fisher information matrix.
 For D-optimality the scalar function is the log-determinant and, for A-optimality, it is the negative trace of the inverse.
 Under these classical criteria, the Fisher information appears since its inverse is an asymptotic approximation to the variance of the maximum likelihood estimator of $\btheta$.
-To overcome dependence on $\btheta$, the scalar function of $\mathcal{I}(\btheta; D)$ is averaged with respect to a prior distribution on $\btheta$.
+To overcome dependence on $\btheta$, the scalar function of $\mathcal{I}(\btheta, D)$ is averaged with respect to a prior distribution on $\btheta$.
 The term ``pseudo-Bayesian" refers to the use of Bayesian machinery for a classical procedure.
-However, the objective functions for D- and A-optimality can also be derived as asymptotic approximations to the expected utility under the SIG and NSEL utilities, respectively \citep[e.g.][]{CV1995}.
+However, the objective functions for D- and A-optimality can also be derived as asymptotic approximations to the expected utility under the SIG and NSEL utilities, respectively \citep[see, for example,][]{CV1995}.
+As pointed out by \cite{walker2016}, the FIG utility is fully Bayesian and does not result from an asymptotic approximation.
 For the objective function for D- and A-optimality to be greater than $- \infty$, the inverse of the Fisher information must exist.
 There is no such requirement for the expected FIG.